Al-Muhandis/fp-instagramscrapper/test/readme.md

-To login in the TestAuthorise use _[your]_ username and password from Instagram create `testinstagram.ini` file and copy the `ini` text below:
+To login in the TestAuthorise use _[your]_ username and password from Instagram and create `testinstagram.ini` file and copy the `ini` text below with your data:
 ``` INI
 [Target]
 ;; It can specify other account Username or media post shortcode for testing